- Program Specialist, Office of Student Services

-The purpose of the PhD program is to prepare nurse scholars/scientists for roles in research, teaching and service, while preparing graduates who will contribute to the body of nursing knowledge, educate the next generation and assume collaborative leadership roles in shaping health policy, improving health and reducing disparity.
+The purpose of the Ph.D. program is to educate nurse scholar-scientists for research-intensive roles.
+The program prepares graduates who are well prepared to contribute to the body of nursing knowledge; educate the next generation; and assume collaborative leadership roles.
 These objectives are achieved through upholding the following expectations of WVU School of Nursing scholars:

 - Rigorously test, generate, and extend knowledge to inform nursing science, practice, and policy.